Chapter Twenty-Two: Tools for Enterprise Performance Evaluation

 This entry applies variable factory overhead to production and records the related variances:

 The variable overhead efficiency variance can be confusing as it may reflect efficiencies or inefficiencies experienced with the base used to apply overhead.
-For Blue Rail, remember that the total number of hours was “run up” because of inexperienced labor.
+For Blue Rail, remember that the total number of hours was “high” because of inexperienced labor.
 These welders may have used more welding rods and had sloppier welds requiring more grinding.
 While the overall variance calculations provide signals about these issues, a manager would actually need to drill down into individual cost components to truly find areas for improvement.

 Actual fixed factory overhead may show little variation from budget.
 This results because of the intrinsic nature of a fixed cost.
 For instance, rent is usually subject to a lease agreement that is relatively certain.
 Depreciation on factory equipment can be calculated in advance.
 The costs of insurance policies are tied to a contract.
 Even though budget and actual numbers may differ little in the aggregate, the underlying fixed overhead variances are nevertheless worthy of close inspection.